03. Java Input and Output Methods

 System.out.println("My age is: " + age); // Output: My age is: 30

-Remember these simple methods are the foundation of any Java program’s interaction with the user.
-Mastering them is crucial for any Java developer! 👍
+Remember these simple methods are the foundation of any Java programโs interaction with the user.
+Mastering them is crucial for any Java developer! ๐

-Print vs println in Java: A Clear Comparison 🖨️
+Print vs println in Java: A Clear Comparison ๐จ๏ธ

-methods in Java, crucial elements of any Java programmer’s toolkit.
-We’ll explore their behavior with examples and make understanding easy.
+This clarifies the difference between the print() and println() methods in Java, crucial elements of any Java programmerโs toolkit.
+Weโll explore their behavior with examples and make understanding easy.

-Understanding Java’s Print Methods
+Understanding Javaโs Print Methods

-Java offers two primary methods for displaying output to the console: System.out.print()
+Java offers two primary methods for displaying output to the console: System.out.print() and System.out.println().
+The key distinction lies in how they handle newline characters.

 System.out.print()

 This method simply displays the provided text to the console without adding a newline character at the end.
-Subsequent calls to print()
+Subsequent calls to print() will continue printing on the same line.

 1